Novicell/novicell-frontend/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/Novicell/novicell-frontend.svg)](https://greenkeeper.io/)

 Novicell Default Frontend package is a framework for your frontend setup, and a Gulp based boilerplate for optimizing your frontend flow.
-It includes a BEM'ified version of Bootstrap's bare necessities (LESS), for starting your new website's development.
+It includes PostCSS, CSSNext and Flexboxgrid, for starting your new website's development.
-When setup, it also helps you optimize images, combine SVGs to a sprite, compiling LESS to CSS and minifying Javascript.
+When setup, it also helps you optimize images, combine SVGs to a sprite, minifying CSS and Javascript.

 ### Table of content
 * [Quick start](#quick-start)